Terraform Template File

 }

-Check also, how to execute Terraform on Gitlab CI, with Plan, Apply and Destroy phase.
+Check also how to run Terraform on Gitlab CI with Plan, Apply and Destroy stages.

 Boost your Terraform Skills: